WHAT ARE THE BIG CAT THREATS?

 Around the world, the main threats to big cats are as a result of human activities.
-Roughly 80 percent of the 40 wild cat species are shrinking and sixteen of them are considered vulnerable, endangered, or critically endangered.
+Of the populations of 40 wild cat species, roughly 80 percent are now shrinking.
+16 are considered vulnerable, endangered, and/or critically-endangered.

 Status of Feature Species